 The jury awarded $171.60 in actual damages, $180,000.00 in compensatory damages, and no punitive damages.

-I’m not condemning this verdict and it is worth nothing that everything I know about this case is quoted in the facts above.
+I’m not condemning this verdict and it is worth noting that everything I know about this case is quoted in the facts above.
 You have to sit on a jury to know what you think the real value of the case is.
 It seems overwhelmingly likely that the jury really liked the Plaintiff and did not like the police officer.
 All I’m saying is that my greatest sympathies clearly lean towards people whose lives have been changed forever from physical injury.

 You can read the full opinion here.